brian14708/wh-briefings/statements-releases/2021-12/2021-12-10-fact-sheet-export-controls-and-human-rights-initiative-launched-at-the-summit-for-democracy.md

 modified_time: 2021-12-10 09:32:36-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/12/10/fact-sheet-export-controls-and-human-rights-initiative-launched-at-the-summit-for-democracy/
 published_time: 2021-12-10 09:30:00-05:00
-title: 'Fact Sheet: Export Controls and Human Rights Initiative Launched at the Summit for Democracy'
+title: "Fact Sheet: Export Controls and Human Rights Initiative Launched at the Summit\
+  \ for\_Democracy"
 ---

 As part of its commitment to put human rights at the center of U.S.